-Launched in Washington, DC in the Spring of 2018, Supreme Core has all kinds of cool ciders in its portfolio, like Pounda Gold, a single-variety Goldrush cider, and Micawber, a blend of five Virginia apples fermented with English ale yeast.
-But if it’s a brunch or a picnic where you’re headed, the one for you is Nother Mother, which wrangles some serious sunshine vibes with a combo of citra hops, grapefruit and apples.
-It’s juicy, tropical and a little bit dangerous for day drinking at 6.9% ABV.
+Elemental Hard Cider is a family-owned cidery making slow-fermented, hand-crafted ciders with Northwest apples.
+It has all kinds of fun fruited ciders in its portfolio, like Lemoncello Lithium, Cranberry Cinnamon and Huckleberry Hundium.
+But if it’s a brunch or a picnic where you’re headed, the one for you is Grapefruit Hydrogen, which wrangles some serious sunshine vibes with less tartness and a bit more sweetness than a lot of citrus ciders.
+It’s just a little bit dangerous for day drinking at 6% ABV.

 Wild Hare Cider Ophelia